csauza/getting-into-cyber-kb/README.md

 # Getting Into Cyber Security Knowledge Base

 Welcome to Caitlin Sauza's knowledge base for Getting Into Cyber Security.
 Here, you will uncover a curated treasure trove of cyber security insights.
-Dive into the knowledge base – a carefully crafted resource born from years of industry exploration.

 **Are you ready to boost your cyber security journey?
-Check out what the knowledge base has in store below:**
+Check out what the knowledge base has in store, below:**

 ## Current Release
 04 Mar 2024 https://csauza.gitbook.io/caitlin-sauza-04-03-24